 The only core-catcher sample that contains calcareous microfossils (calcareous nannofossils and planktonic and benthic foraminifers) is Sample 191-1179B-4H-CC (36.02 mbsf).
-The foraminifers are not biostratigraphically useful, but calcareous nannofossils provide an early Quaternary age for this sample.
-There is no explanation at this time for the preservation of calcareous microfossils in this sample and in several other samples within cores of late Pliocene to early Pleistocene age, where routine inorganic geochemical analysis and palynological processing identified anomalously high $CaCO_3$ content.
+The foraminifers are not bio-stratigraphically useful, but calcareous nannofossils indicate an early Quaternary age for this sample.
+There is no explanation at this time for the preservation of calcareous microfossils in this sample and in several other samples within cores of late Pliocene to early Pleistocene age in which routine inorganic geochemical analysis and palynological processing identified anomalously high carbonate content.